Crime & Justice

 What the Ahmaud Arbery video shows

-The horrifying cell phone recording shows Arbery being chased by a group of men before being shot to death.
+The horrifying cell phone recording shows a group of men chasing Arbery before they shoot him to death.

 Ahmuad Arbery video shows confrontation

-Neither McMichael have been arrested or charged for the murder.
+Neither McMichael has been arrested or charged with the murder.

 COVID pandemic affecting case